rajko-rad/gradjanskizahtevi/AUTHENTICATION_GUIDE.md

 ## JWT Template Configuration

-The Clerk JWT template for Supabase must be configured as follows:
+The Clerk JWT template for Supabase must be configured exactly as follows for authentication to work properly:

 1. **Template name**: `supabase`